These Republicans voted yes on the War Powers resolution - Local News 8

 These Republicans voted yes on the War Powers resolution

-The House of Representatives on Thursday approved the Iran War Powers resolution — an effort to restrain President Donald Trump’s ability to use military action against Iran without congressional approval — with the support of three Republicans on Thursday.
+The House of Representatives on Thursday approved the Iran War Powers resolution — an effort to restrain President Donald Trump’s ability to use military action against Iran without congressional approval — with the support of three Republicans.

 The measure, which passed by a nearly party line vote of 224-194 on Thursday evening, will next go to the Senate.